What is smoke inhalation?

 What are the signs of smoke inhalation?

-Signs of smoke inhalation vary, depending on how much smoke was inhaled, how long the dog remained in smoky conditions, what chemicals were present in the smoke, etc. A pet exposed to small amounts of smoke for a brief period of time will have very different clinical signs than a dog confined in an extremely smoky room for a prolonged period of time.
+Signs of smoke inhalation vary, depending on how much smoke was inhaled, how long the dog remained in smoky conditions, what chemicals were present in the smoke, etc. A pet exposed to small amounts of smoke for a brief period will have very different clinical signs than a dog confined in an extremely smoky room for a prolonged period.

 The heat and irritants contained within smoke can also cause significant damage to the eyes.
 Dogs may squint due to pain, the third eyelid may remain up over the eye, and you may also notice inflammation and redness of the eyes (conjunctivitis).